 If you’ve used the standard real estate contract form used by most realtors and approved by the State Bar of Florida, default is defined in the contract itself.
 When a seller breaches the contract, the buyer can have his or her deposit returned and then either sue for damages or seek to force the sale of the property.
-Discuss your options with attorney Marc Brown before you take any legal action.
+Discuss your options with Estate Planning Attorney in Fort Lauderdale Marc Brown before you take any legal action.

 Marc Brown, P.A. is Your Trusted South Florida Real Estate Litigation Partner